Spring Awakening in Alaska: Waterfalls, Wildlife, and Why May & June Are the Secret Season to Cruise the Tongass

 A Season Few See, but Everyone Should

 When people ask our guides, “When’s the best time to visit Alaska?” they expect us to say July.
-The truth?
-Some of the most spectacular weeks in Southeast Alaska happen long before peak summer crowds arrive.

-It also happens to be the favorite season of The Boat Company’s longtime environmental attorney, Paul Olson—a seasoned Alaskan fisherman and lifelong advocate for the Tongass.
+It also happens to be the favorite season of The Boat Company’s long-time environmental attorney, Paul Olson — a seasoned Alaskan fisherman and lifelong advocate for the Tongass.
 He calls this time of year “the moment when Alaska takes its first deep breath.”

 The Waterfall Coast in Full Flow

-In May and early June, meltwater from the island snowfields transforms Baranof Island’s eastern shore—the fabled Waterfall Coast—into a living sculpture of motion.
+In May and early June, meltwater from the island snowfields transforms Baranof Island’s eastern shore — the fabled Waterfall Coast — into a living sculpture of motion.
 For guests aboard our vessels, the M/V Liseron and M/V Mist Cove, it’s a front-row view to hundreds of temporary falls that spill directly into the sea.

 By midsummer, many of these cascades slow to a trickle.
 But in May and early June, they roar.
-It’s the only time of year when every inlet feels alive with motion and sound—mist rising from cliffs, sunlight catching droplets in the air, and reflections shimmering across calm fjord waters.
+It’s the only time of year when every inlet feels alive with motion and sound — mist rising from cliffs, sunlight catching droplets in the air, and reflections shimmering across calm fjord waters.
 Photographers often say this is when Southeast Alaska feels most cinematic.

-This coastline isn’t just scenic—it’s geological storytelling in motion, a snapshot of how meltwater shapes the islands every single year³.
+This coastline isn’t just scenic — it’s geological storytelling in motion, a snapshot of how meltwater shapes the islands every single year³.

 Wildlife on the Move: The Great May–June Migration